 A vitamin D deficiency occurs when a person follows a strict vegan diet, avoids sunlight or shuns milk due to milk allergies.
-Vitamin D is called the sunshine vitamin because it is produced when the skin is exposed to sunlight.
-In addition to sunlight, vitamin D can be found in fish, egg yolks, fortified dairy products and fortified grains.
+Vitamins D is called the sunshine vitamin because it is produced when the skin exposed to sunlight.
+In addition to sunlight, vitamin D can be found in fish, egg yolks, fortified dairy and grain products.
 This vitamin helps protect against a variety of illnesses and diseases, including the flu, cancer and osteoporosis.

 Where Can You Get Vitamin D?